nsafiyyah2401/covid19-malaysia-data-visualization-storyboard/README.md

 - Geospatial mapping of death distribution across Malaysian states
 - Word cloud visualization derived from clinical descriptions of deceased patients
 - Demographic dashboards by age group, gender, and vaccination status

+## My Contribution (Geospatial Visualization)
+This was a **group project**.
+My primary contributions include:

+- **Developed all geospatial visualizations** mapping COVID-19 mortality by Malaysian state using Power BI.
+- **Designed interactive features** such as zoom views for West/East Malaysia and custom tooltips showing demographic details (age, gender, Malaysian/non-Malaysian deaths).
+- **Integrated spatial datasets** with demographic attributes such as age groups, gender counts, and population segments for meaningful geospatial analysis.

 ## Datasets Used
 Textual Data